apache/beam/website/www/site/content/en/blog/deploy-python-pipeline-on-flink-runner.md

 To deploy the operator, use the `kubectl create` command.

 {{< highlight bash >}}
-## download and deploy strimzi oeprator
+## Download and deploy the Strimzi operator.
 STRIMZI_VERSION="0.39.0"

 ## (optional) if downloading a different version